groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-excel-spreadsheets/render-print-areas.md

 ## The Solution

-GroupDocs.Viewerprovides an option to render sections of the worksheet(s) defined as the "print area".
+[GroupDocs.Viewer](https://products.groupdocs.com/viewer) provides an option to render sections of the worksheet(s) defined as the "print area".
 It renders each print area in a worksheet as a separate page.
 The following code samples show how to render only the print areas from worksheets.

 ```java
     Viewer viewer = new Viewer("sample.xlsx");